 I’m new to YouTube in the sense that I started watching content on there for entertainment around last summer.
 Before that, I only bothered with it when I needed a “how to”.

-My first watch for the sake of watching experience was when I came across Teens React, created by the Fine Brothers.
-I was instantly drawn to them playing video games because apparently, I love gaming so much, I enjoy it even when I’m not involved.
+My first watch for the sake of watching experience was when I came across the gaming edition of Teens React from the Fine Brothers.
+Apparently, I love gaming so much, I enjoy it even when I’m not involved.

-Their Debatable videos are arguably (hardy har) some of my favorites simply because they expose the absurdity of the lines we draw in the sand and the fact that we feel very strongly about things that won’t matter at all on our deathbeds – unless our deathbeds are really comfortable.
+Their Debatable videos are arguably (punz) some of my favorites because they expose the absurdity of the lines we draw in the sand and the fact that we feel very strongly about things that won’t matter at all on our deathbeds.
+Unless our deathbeds are reeeeeally comfortable.

 Back to the point, whenever I watch one of BuzzFeed’s Debatable videos, I’m amused that everything mentioned on either side of the fence is something I’ve actually allotted brain space to at some point in my life.
 There are even times when they mention something I didn’t consider, like the fact that the toilet paper will just go round and round when it’s under versus over instead of unraveling.